MichelleRahman21/capstone-backend-michelle/README.md

   do with Express?
 - Where should we go to find out more about an owner?

+## Lab: Create a book model

+Before we can build out a route handler for books, we'll need a model.
+Create a file called `book.js` in the `models` directory, and complete it, using the example model for guidance.

+The book model should have these properties:

+- `title`, which should be a string, and should be required.
+- `author`, which should be a string and should be required.
+- `firstPublished`, which should be a date.
+- `originalLanguage`, which should be a string.
+- `owner`, which should be reference to the user model.
+It should also be required.

 ## Code-Along: `GET /books`

 **Visitors to the client web application should be able to see all the books**